Progress report for ENC18-175

 - Carter Morgan Soil Health Consultant and Indiana farmer

-Meeting participants will hear about the latest research on cover crop culture — including the importance of relationships between farmers, government agencies and others.
+Meeting participants heard about the latest research on cover crop culture from presenter Linda Propoky with Purdue University— including the importance of relationships between farmers, government agencies and others.

-They will also hear from others to learn about the strategies used to increase adoption of soil health practices.
+They also heard from others to learn about the strategies used to increase adoption of soil health practices.

-Attendees will have the chance to network with other conservation professionals as well as participate in a training activity.
+Attendees were able to network with other conservation professionals, ask questions as well as participate in a training activity.